mahatotarit/mahatotarit/README.md

 # 💫 About Me:
-I am Tarit Mahato, with 3 years of experience in website designing & development using HTML, Css, JavaScript, PHP, MySql <br><br> I focus on listening & understanding your needs and requirements and developing reliable and outstanding complete website solutions.
+I am Tarit Mahato, with 3 years of experience in website designing & development using HTML, Css, JavaScript, PHP, Laravel, Solidity MySql <br><br> I focus on listening & understanding your needs and requirements and developing reliable and outstanding complete website solutions.
 I don't stop till the time you are fully happy

 ## 🌐 Socials: